 2014: The Company expanded certain recognition with the general public.

-2017: An artist Nigel Stanford deeply featured KUKA robot in a music video.
+2017: An artist Nigel Stanford deeply featured the KUKA robot in a music video.

 Transport of heavy loads wherever their load capacity and free positioning are used.